 Getting covered is not just recommended, it is almost a necessity.
-To fully be able to have fun and enjoy riding your ATV care-free, it helps to know that in the worst case scenario should an accident happen, you are insured and covered.
-To give you some examples for when you are looking, here are some options of coverage for your all-terrain vehicle.
+To fully be able to have fun and enjoy riding your ATV carefree, it helps to know that in the worst-case scenario should an accident happen, you are insured and covered.
+To give you some examples of when you are looking, here are some options of coverage for your all-terrain vehicle.

 Collision Coverage – Whether you are using your ATV for recreation or extreme riding, you will most likely be using it in situations that may make you vulnerable to accidents with both other drivers and objects.
 Collision will cover repairs and even some replacement costs for your ATV.

-Uninsured/Under Insured Motorist Coverage – Unfortunately, it is not that rare to have accidents happen between two or more riders.
-This type coverage will protect you if the other driver either does not have coverage or not enough to cover you.
+Uninsured/Under-Insured Motorist Coverage – Unfortunately, it is not that rare to have accidents happen between two or more riders.
+This type of coverage will protect you if the other driver either does not have coverage or not enough to cover you.

 How Much Does ATV Insurance Cost?

 Many types of people own and ride their ATV and like the people riding them, the ATV themselves come in all different shapes, sizes, and styles.
 The average cost of ATV insurance varies drastically from $150 to $500 all depending on specifics.
 To accurately work out the cost, you will need to address a few of the following issues that may affect your price:

 - How you use your vehicle (racing, casual, extreme environments, etc.)